RyzinRiley/linenoise/README.markdown

 A minimal, zero-config, BSD licensed, readline replacement used in Redis, MongoDB, Android and many other projects.

-* Single and multi line editing mode with the usual key bindings implemented.
+* Single and multi-line editing mode with the usual key bindings implemented.
 * History handling.
 * Completion.
 * Hints (suggestions at the right of the prompt as you type).
 * Multiplexing mode, with prompt hiding/restoring for asynchronous output.
-* About ~850 lines (comments and spaces excluded) of BSD license source code.
+* About ~850 lines (comments and spaces excluded) of BSD licensed source code.
-* Only uses a subset of VT100 escapes (ANSI.SYS compatible).
+* Only uses a subset of VT100 escapes (`ANSI.SYS` compatible).

 ## Can a line editing library be 20k lines of code?

 Line editing with some support for history is a really important feature for command line utilities.
 Instead of retyping almost the same stuff again and again it's just much better to hit the up arrow and edit on syntax errors, or in order to try a slightly different command.
-But apparently code dealing with terminals is some sort of Black Magic: readline is 30k lines of code, libedit 20k.
+But apparently code dealing with terminals is some sort of Black Magic: `readline` is 30k lines of code, `libedit` 20k.
 Is it reasonable to link small utilities to huge libraries just to get a minimal support for line editing?

 So what usually happens is either:

- * Large programs with configure scripts disabling line editing if readline is not present in the system, or not supporting it at all since readline is GPL licensed and libedit (the BSD clone) is not as known and available as readline is (real world example of this problem: Tclsh).
+ * Large programs with configure scripts disabling line editing if `readline` is not present in the system, or not supporting it at all since `readline` is GPL licensed and `libedit` (the BSD clone) is not as known and available as `readline` is (real world example of this problem: Tclsh).
- * Smaller programs not using a configure script not supporting line editing at all (A problem we had with `redis-cli`, for instance).
+ * Smaller programs not using a `configure` script not supporting line editing at all (A problem we had with `redis-cli`, for instance).

 The result is a pollution of binaries without line editing support.